dbpedia/distributed-extraction-framework/README.md

 export JAVA_HOME=/usr/lib/jvm/java-1.7.0-openjdk-1.7.0.65.x86_64
 ```

-Note that we have set cores (threads) per worker to 1 and set the number of workers equal to the number of cores on the machine.
+**Important**: Note that we have set cores (threads) per worker to 1 and set the number of workers equal to the number of cores on the machine.
 This is because:
 * The implementation that Hadoop uses to decode bzip2 files - `CBZip2InputStream` - is not thead-safe (there's a JIRA for that: https://issues.apache.org/jira/browse/HADOOP-10614).
 This means that allotting multiple threads to a single worker while using .bz2 input files will cause the jobs to fail.
 * Multiple JVMs rather than a single huge JVM often increases performance.